Selective Prediction via Training Dynamics: Selective Prediction via Neural Network Training Dynamics

 However, the core problem is that we do not know how this convergence in the variance and expectation occurs.
-More specifically, if we knew the exact values of $e_t$ and $v_t$, we could use the following bound on the probability of a particular datapoint being correctly classified.
-Note, we introduce the notation $\{a_1,\ldots,a_T\}$ where $a_t = 1- \delta_{f_t(\bm{x}),f_T(\bm{x})}$ which we call the "label disagreement (at $t$)", which will also be used later in the paper.
+More specifically, if we knew the exact values of $e_t$ and $v_t$, we could use the following bound on the fraction of training data points producing a given $[a_1,\cdots,a_t]$ as a reject option for points that are not optimized for.
+We consequently introduce the notation $[a_1,\ldots,a_T]$ where $a_t = 1- \delta_{f_t(\bm{x}),f_T(\bm{x})}$ which we call the "label disagreement (at $t$)".
+Note that the $a_t$ are defined with respect to a given input, while $p_t$ represent the distribution of $a_t$ over all inputs in $D$.